Money in Singapore

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Purchasing Managers’ Indices (PMIs)—produced by the Singapore Institute of Purchasing and Materials Management (SIPMM)—for the manufacturing and electronics sectors had divergent months in August, but both were in expansionary territory as they continued to recover after falling to the lowest levels in over a decade in April in the face of the coronavirus pandemic.
+The Purchasing Managers’ Indices (PMIs)—produced by the Singapore Institute of Purchasing and Materials Management (SIPMM)—for the manufacturing and electronics sectors had divergent months in September, but both remained in expansionary terrain as they continued to shrug off the pandemic’s negative impact.